asakusuma/sw-update-unregister-deadlock/README.md

 `python -m SimpleHTTPServer 8000`

-Open `http://localhost:8000/` in Chrome stable.
-Now open dev tools and notice there is an installing worker, which is deadlocked in the installing state.
-Updating `sw.js` does nothing.
-Restarting Chrome does not fix the problem.
+1. Open `http://localhost:8000/` in Chrome stable.
+2. Open devtools
+3. Click the "Update and unregister" button multiple times.

-After refreshing, you should see this error:
+You should see this error:

-`sw.js:1 Uncaught (in promise) TypeError: Failed to update a ServiceWorker: Not found`
+`Uncaught (in promise) TypeError: Failed to update a ServiceWorker: Not found`

-Now open Chrome Canary, and try to navigate to `http://localhost:8000/`.
-The page never loads.
-Seems like there's some shared deadlock state between Chrome instances.